Abstract

 a.
 Flow rate

-The velocity field in a straight cylindrical tubule at low Reynolds number is the classical parabolic Poiseuille flow [22].
-When integrated through a cross section of the tubule, this flow yields the Hagen-Poiseuille law relating the pressure change Δp across a length l of a tubule to the a net volume flux Q in the positive axial direction,
+The velocity field in a straight cylindrical tubule at low Reynolds number is the classical parabolic Poiseuille flow [32].
+When integrated over a cross section of the tubule, this flow yields the Hagen-Poiseuille law relating the pressure change Δp across a length l of a tubule to the a net volume flux Q in the positive axial direction,

 where μ is the dynamic viscosity of the Newtonian fluid.
 Note that when Q > 0 our notation leads to Δp < 0, meaning that the pressure decreases across the length of the channel.

 The result in Eq.
 (3) is valid for a straight (i.e. not pinching) tubule, and we need to generalise it to the case of a pinching tubule.
 Consider first a more general axisymmetric pipe whose radius a(z, t) varies with axial position z and time.
-We may use the longwavelength (lubrication) solution to Stokes’ equations for the streamwise velocity u(z, r, t) and flux Q(z, t) inside such a pipe into which a flux Q1(t) enters at z = 0 [23],
+We may use the long-wavelength (lubrication) solution to Stokes’ equations for the streamwise velocity u(z, r, t) and flux Q(z, t) inside such a pipe into which a flux Q1(t) enters at z = 0 [33],

 Where